Bordoodle

 If you adopt a bordoodle, you’ll be pleasantly surprised to realize that your dog is quiet and easy to train.
 Breeders have been working hard to get the bordoodle registered as an official breed; with a few more healthy generations, that dream might be close to coming true.

 The Poodle is an older breed that traces its roots to the 1400s in Germany.
 It is assumed that their main purpose was to help hunt ducks, which requires good intelligence and awareness to bite gently while fetching felled birds.
-The French continued developing the early poodle into was called the Caniche, literally translated to “duck dog.”
-Traits that the bordoodle might inherit from its poodle parent are that it is very intelligent and easy to train, ensuring that it is well-behaved for its owner, but it will need to be kept busy to stay out of mischief.
+The French continued developing the early poodle into what was called the Caniche, literally translated to “duck dog.”
+Traits that the bordoodle might inherit from its poodle parent are that it is very intelligent and easy to train, ensuring that it is well-behaved for its owner.
+However, it will need to be kept busy to stay out of mischief.

 3 Pros and Cons of Ownership